bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 There are several standard ways to define and format _modules_ in JavaScript.
 AMD is one of them.

+???
+One of the most well known module bundlers is RequireJS.
+It uses the AMD format— __Asynchronous__ Module Definition—to describe modules and their dependencies.

 --

 ### AMD Syntax Example